kimiakamrava/ruby-project-guidelines/README.md

 # flatiron_psycho_mansion
-A Game wich you can learn about serial killers while playing
+An interactive game in which you learn about some prolific serial killers, while also attempting to escape a house full of them.

 **How to setup**

-1)bundle install
+1) bundle install
-2)rake db:rollback
+2) rake db:rollback
-3)rake db:migrate
+3) rake db:migrate
-4)rake db:seed
+4) rake db:seed
 5) ruby bin/run.rb

-You will need to create a user to start the game. there are many options that you have to choose,sometimes you will loose hearts so be carfull and try to find the way out of this mansion by searching around and meeting the serial killers.
+You will need to create a user to start the game.

+There are many options that you have to choose, sometimes you will lose all of your hearts/lives so be careful and try to find the way out of this mansion.
+Search around the various rooms and meet the serial killers waiting for you.

-have fun
+Have fun!